blockchain-elite/ULCDocumentsCore/docs/ULCDocKernel.rst

 Multi-Owner and Multi-Operator ability
 --------------------------------------
 For most of important organization, only one person can't do dangerous actions alone, such as signing an official document.
-In this way, the kernel has the ability to wait for multiple **confirmation** before doing important stuff, like publishing a signature, or changing critical configuration parameters.
+In this way, the kernel has the ability to wait for multiple **confirmations** before doing important stuff, like publishing a signature, or changing critical configuration parameters.

 Roles
 ^^^^^